Welcome to the Website of Cotton Parish Council who are located in the Staffordshire Moorlands.

-We would like to give you a brief overview of our council members – our resident Councillors consist of seven parish Councillors, including a Chairman and Vice-Chairman.
-The Parish Councillor position(s) are unpaid, but we do retain a paid Clerk to the Parish Council.
-The role of the Clerk is to give guidance to the Councillors as to the legal aspects on any decisions made regarding our parish, to record discussions, to undertake correspondence to manage our sub-contractors and to keep financial records.
-All the Parish Councillors have the best interests of the Parish at heart and monitor any proposed changes [eg. planning matters and any problems which may arise, local Highway matters, local Environmental issues etc and advise the Local Authorities of these, so as to undertake the appropriate action and remedies].
+We would like to give you a brief overview of our council members – our resident councillors consist of seven parish councillors, including a chairman and vice-chairman.
+The parish councillor position(s) are unpaid, but we do retain a paid clerk to the parish council.
+The role is to give guidance to the councillors as to the legal aspects on any decisions made regarding our parish, to record discussions, to undertake correspondence to manage our sub-contractors and to keep financial records.
+All the parish councillors have the best interests of the parish at heart and monitor any proposed changes’ [eg. planning matters and any problems which may arise, local Highway matters, local Environmental issues etc and advise the Local Authorities of these, so as to undertake the appropriate action and remedies].

-We have also undertaken various facility improvements at the Cotton Parish Cemetery, such as the entrance archway and a disabled access.
+We have also undertaken various facility improvements at the Cotton Parish Cemetery, with further projects envisaged and an ongoing program of works in hand.
 There is a memory book in the notice board at the cemetery and should anyone wish to comment on the history of their loved ones, please feel free to do so.

-The meetings which are held monthly, have the best interests of our outstanding and beautiful parish at heart.
-Parishioner’s are always welcome to attend our meetings with an opportunity to speak/ make representation, in the “members of the public participation” section at the beginning of our monthly meetings.
+In conclusion we would like to assure all parishioners that the regular meetings of the council have the best interests of our outstanding and beautiful parish at heart.
+Parishioner’s are always welcome to attend our meetings with an opportunity to speak/ make representation, in the “members of the public participation” section at the beginning of our six-weekly meetings.